 As spring trucks on into May, the rising temperatures begin to bring along increased rainfall.
 In May, the number of rainy days jumps from 7 to 12, with the average rainfall more than doubling to 173 mm.

-With the extra precipitation in May, be sure to pack a solid rain jacket and an umbrella.
+With the extra precipitation in May, we’d recommend packing a solid rain jacket and an umbrella.

 June

 The infamous Miami heat really starts to ramp up in June, the first official month of summer.
-Average daytime temperatures soar to 84ºF (29ºC).
-Be sure to drink plenty of water to prevent heat exhaustion in the hot summer sun.
+Average daytime temperatures soar to 84°F (29°C).
+From our experience, it’s a good idea to drink plenty of water to prevent heat exhaustion in the hot summer sun.

+And that’s not it.
 June also marks the start of hurricane season.
-Although landfall becomes more likely between mid-August and November, the chance of hurricanes is still something that’s worth considering when forging your travel plans for your vacation getaway.
+Although landfall becomes more likely between mid-August and November, the chance of hurricanes is still something that we always consider when forging plans for a vacation getaway in summer.
 Thunderstorms are also common in June, so be sure to prepare accordingly.

-If taking a dip in the Atlantic is on your travel bucket list, June is one of the best times of the year to do it in Miami.
-Average sea temperatures warm up to a balmy 84ºF (29ºC).
+If taking a dip in the Atlantic is on your travel bucket list, June is one of our favorite times of the year to do it in Miami.
+Average sea temperatures warm up to a balmy 84°F (29°C).

 July

 Miami’s tropical climate really hits its apex moving into July.
-One of the hottest months of the year, July sees average daily temperatures rise to 82ºF (28ºC) as average highs soar to around 88ºF (31ºC).
-With average sea temperatures holding steady at 84ºF (29ºC), it’s a great month to cool off in the Atlantic Ocean.
+One of the hottest months of the year, July sees average daily temperatures rise to 82°F (28°C) as average highs soar to around 88°F (31°C).
+With average sea temperatures holding steady at 84°F (29°C), we think it’s a great month to cool off in the Atlantic Ocean.

 Although not quite as wet as May or June in volume, July still sees an average of 155 mm of rain, with 15 rain days.
-With the extreme heat & humidity, and ever-looming threat of rainfall, July is a good month to explore indoor attractions like Miami’s cool museums or dining in the city’s top restaurants.
+With the extreme heat & humidity, and ever-looming threat of rainfall, we think July is a great month to explore indoor attractions like Miami’s cool museums or dining in the city’s top restaurants.

 August

 The last full official month of summer in Miami, August is much of the same as the previous two months.
-Average temperatures still hover around 82ºF (28ºC), with average highs still at a balmy 88ºF (31ºC).
+Average temperatures still hover around 82°F (28°C), with average highs still at a balmy 88°F (31°C).

-Although August is the second-driest summer month in Miami, it still sees an average of 160 mm of rain and 15 rainy days.
+Although August is the second-driest summer month in Miami, we still see an average of 160 mm of rain and 15 rainy days.

-Mid-August also marks the beginning of the peak of Florida’s hurricane season.
-If you’re planning to travel to Miami in August, be sure to follow local reports and plan your itinerary accordingly.
+We should warn you that mid-August also marks the beginning of the peak of Florida’s hurricane season.
+If you’re planning to travel to Miami in August, we’d suggest following local reports and planning your itinerary accordingly.

 September

 The end of September marks the official beginning of the fall season.
-And you wouldn’t know it by the temperatures!
+And we can hardly tell by the temperatures!
 Like the summer months, September experiences a ton of heat and humidity.

-Average temperatures stick around 82ºF (28ºC), with average highs still around 88ºF (31ºC).
+In September, we see average temperatures stick around 82°F (28°C), with average highs still around 88°F (31°C).
 As you might expect with the heat, September is the second-rainiest month of the year.
 Over 200 mm falls on average, with a whopping 18 days of rain!

 September is the peak of hurricane season, and the likelihood of experiencing tropical storms is at its highest during this month.
-Needless to say, if you’re planning to visit Miami in September, keep on the lookout for local weather reports.
+Needless to say, if you’re planning to visit Miami in September, we’d advise keeping on the lookout for local weather reports.

 October

-With hurricane season still in swing, October isn’t one of the best months to travel to Miami.
+With hurricane season still in swing, October isn’t one of our favorite months to travel to Miami.
 Although it finally offers (some) relief from the summer heat and humidity, October is the wettest month of the year in Miami.
 An average of 234 mm of rain falls over 16 rain days, tapering off towards the end of the month.

-If the rain doesn’t scare you off, October still offers comfortable temperatures.
-Average daily temperatures dip slightly to 77ºF (25ºC), with highs dropping to a more manageable 82ºF (28ºC).
+If the rain doesn’t scare you off, like it does for us, October still offers comfortable temperatures.
+Average daily temperatures dip slightly to 77°F (25°C), with highs dropping to a more manageable 82°F (28°C).

 November

-Marking the official end of hurricane season, November shows a quick decline in rainfall.
+Marking the official end of hurricane season—finally!—November shows a quick decline in rainfall.
 Just 71 mm of precipitation falls in the final official month of fall over just ten rain days on average.

-Although cooler than October, average temperatures in November still sit at a comfy 73ºF (23ºC).
-Average highs finally slip out of the 80s, settling at 79ºF (26ºC).
+Although cooler than October, average temperatures in November still sit at a comfy 73°F (23°C).
+We see average highs finally slip out of the 80s, settling at 79°F (26°C).

-Although usually held in spring, Miami Fashion Week 2023 will be held in November.
+Although usually held in spring, Miami Fashion Week 2024 was held in November.
 If you’re lucky enough to score an invite to this exclusive event, you’ll get to enjoy an array of festivities around the city, combining fashion, culture, and art.

 December

 Want to skip the harsh North American winter?
-You can hardly do better on the continent than visiting Miami in December!
+We don’t think you can do much better on the continent than visiting Miami in December!

-As much of North America begins its winter deep-freeze, Miami is still rockin’ out temperatures in the low- to mid-70s.
-Average highs creep as high as 75ºF (24ºC), making a winter escape a real possibility.
+As much of North America begins its winter deep freeze, Miami is still rockin’ out temperatures in the low- to mid-70s.
+Average highs creep as high as 75°F (24°C), making a winter escape a real possibility.

 On top of the mild to warm temperatures, December is the driest month of the year in Miami.
 The city only sees about 51 mm of rain on average, falling over just seven days.

 The downside?
 December also marks the beginning of the peak tourist season in Miami.
-Expect fewer deals on flights, more limited hotel availability, and higher hotel prices in December.
-Top tourist destinations in the city, including Miami Beach, really start to fill up in the last month of the year.
+Whenever we search for trips in December, we find fewer deals on flights, more limited hotel availability, and higher hotel prices.
+On top of that, our favorite tourist destinations in Miami, including Miami Beach, really start to fill up in the last month of the year.